 Some items can be mapped to override these behaviors:

-Source Field | Destination |
+Source Field

-1. Interaction: Allow Duplicate Interactions | Can be mapped to Yes on a form to allow multiple submissions of the same form to add the same interaction code. |
+Can be mapped to Yes on a form to allow multiple submissions of the same form to add the same interaction code.

-2. Activity: Prevent Duplication or Interaction: Prevent Duplication | Can be mapped as a static value to No to prevent deduping using method #2 above.
-This can be useful if you have an import that maps the activity/interaction code and subject but not a date, and you want the activity/interaction to be added each time the record is included in an uploaded file. |
+Can be mapped as a static value to No to prevent deduping using the second method described above.
+This can be useful if you have an import that maps the activity or interaction code and subject but not a date, and you want the activity or interaction to be added each time the record is included in an uploaded file.

 Activity/Interaction Creation

 Addresses do not match existing address objects.
 Instead, they are added as new addresses but are deduped first.
 Address, Mailing Address, and Permanent Address destinations all have the same import behavior.
-While items discussed in this section can reference Address specifically, the coinciding destinations for Mailing Address and Permanent Address will be the same.
+While items described in this section can reference Address specifically, the coinciding destinations for Mailing Address and Permanent Address will be the same.

 An address is considered to already exist on the record if the address has the same:

-- address type
+• address type

-- priority
+• priority

-- street
+• street

-- postal code
+• postal code

-- city
+• city

-- country
+• country

 Address Creation